Seneca-ICTOER/SPO600/docs/F-AssemblyLanguage/assembly-language.md

 ### x86

-Here is a "Hello, World!" program written for an x86_64 Linux system using the [GNU Assembler (gas/as)](https://sourceware.org/binutils/docs/as/) syntax (which is the main assembler used in open source projects such as the Linux kernel, as well as the SPO600 (ADD LINK) course), using Linux [Syscalls](./syscalls.md):
+Here is a "Hello, World!" program written for an x86_64 Linux system using the [GNU Assembler (gas/as)](https://sourceware.org/binutils/docs/as/) syntax (which is the main assembler used in open source projects such as the Linux kernel, as well as the [SPO600](../landing-page.md) course), using Linux [Syscalls](./syscalls.md):

 ```assembly
 .text